Emily Noyes Vanderpoel: Career

 Emily Noyes Vanderpoel was known for her work as a painter, working in watercolors and oils.
 She was a member of the New York Watercolor Club (of which she also served a term as Vice-President) and the Woman's Art Club of New York.
 She exhibited her work at the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
 There she was awarded a bronze medal.

 Beyond her artistic career, Noyes Vanderpoel was also a philanthropist and an active participant in the Litchfield community.
 She was the Honorary President of the Needle and Bobbin Club of Litchfield, and the Vice-President and Curator of the Litchfield Historical Society, during which time she published a two-volume history of the Litchfield Female Academy.
 She was also extremely active, using her energy and her money, to provide a facelift for Litchfield, which made it the iconic Colonial town it now is.
 Noyes Vanderpoel played a prominent role in Litchfield's participation in the mid 19th century Colonial Revival Movement.
 She was behind almost every major historic preservation and conversation project, including the revamping of the business district and the restorations of the Congregational Church and the Litchfield Law School, the first law school in the country.
 She also helped to found local chapter of the Daughters of the American Revolution.

 She was the author of the Color Problems, which was published in 1902.
 The book had 400 pages and 116 colour illustrations.
 Vanderpoel would create a ten by ten grid and then record the colors found in various objects, such as a cup and saucer or an Egyptian mummy.
 Vanderpoel recommended F.W.
 Moody's idea that nature's palettes were nearly always a good match.
 She suggested that a marquetry cabinet that was designed with the same colours as a dead sparrow would be "balanced".
-It has been suggested that her theories anticipate later theories but Vanderpoel was not attributed.
+It has been suggested that her theories anticipate later writings, including Josef Albers' Interaction of Color (1963), but Vanderpoel was not attributed.
 Her book was brought back into print in 2018.

 She died on February 20, 1939, and is buried in East Cemetery in Litchfield.